theritikchoure/carrierjs/README.md

 - Supports **All Browsers**
 - Enable IndexedDB Based Caching which can store **250MB** of data
 - Data will not expire unless explicit deletion of the database **(persistent storage)**
+- It decreases server round trips for fetching data from the database by persisting data in the memory.

 ## Usage